 Whew!
 Lots to think about here.
 We started this little journey talking about counting plies and ended up in a pricing battle comparing one dealer to another or one product to another.

 Take this same article and substitute counting plies with anything else: flatness, core species, face species, manufacturer origin, whatever, and then continue down the same path to price.
+Plywood thicknesses are only one factor to consider.
 It doesn’t matter what element you focus on; the true indicator of a quality plywood panel (whatever that may mean to you) comes down to the price of the finished product.
 This one element will tell you if you are comparing apples to apples or looking at two different products.
 If they are different, then what a great opportunity to ask some questions and learn what makes them different.
 Your understanding of plywood composition and manufacture will increase immensely, and you will end up finding your perfect panel and knowing what you should be paying no matter what dealer you visit.